 - 1. Election of Directors.
-To elect eight persons to the Board, each to serve until the next annual meeting of stockholders and until their respective successors have been elected and qualified.
-The Board's nominees are: Angie Chen Button, C.H.
-Chen, Warren Chen, Michael R. Giordano, Keh-Shew Lu, Peter M. Menard, Christina Wen-Chi Sung and Michael K.C.
+To elect seven persons to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders and until their respective successors have been elected and qualified.
+The Board of Directors' nominees are: Angie Chen Button, Warren Chen, Michael R. Giordano, Keh-Shew Lu, Peter M. Menard, Christina Wen-Chi Sung and Michael K.C.
 Tsai. - 2.
+Approval of the 2022 Equity Incentive Plan.
+To approve the 2022 Equity Incentive Plan. - 3.
 Approval of Executive Compensation.
-To approve, on an advisory basis, the Company's executive compensation. - 3.
+To approve, on an advisory basis, the Company's executive compensation. - 4.
 Ratification of Appointment of Independent Registered Public Accounting Firm.
-To ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021. - 4.
+To ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022. - 5.
 Other Business.
 To transact such other business as properly may come before the Meeting or any adjournment or postponement thereof.